FranktheTank123/UCB-MFE-python-preprogram/Lectures/Lecture 1/readme.md

 # Lecture 1

 ## Goal
-- Use `git` to clone this private repository
+- Use `git` to interact with this repository
 -

 ## Introduction to Git